adamcath/ads/README.md

 --- Started ninja
 ```

-Note that ads shows you what it's doing.
-We think this is important.
+-v makes ads show you what it's doing.
+You can usually omit it.

 Up is idempotent, so you don't have to remember what state it was in:
 ```
-$ ads up ninja
+$ ads up -v ninja
 --- Starting [ninja]
 --- Checking if ninja is already running cd /intro/./ninja